christofw/pitchclass_tonalstructures/README.md

 This is a pytorch code repository accompanying the following paper:

-> Christof Weiß and Geoffroy Peeters
+> Christof Weiß and Meinard Müller
 > _From Music Scores to Audio Recordings: Deep Pitch-Class Representations for Measuring Tonal Structures_
 >  ACM Journal on Computing and Cultural Heritage, 2024